MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMOSPassphrase.md

 ## DESCRIPTION

 Create a policy to specify the constraints for passwords used to unlock BitLocker-protected OS drives.
 If you allow non-TPM protectors on OS drives, you can provision a password, enforce complexity requirements, and configure a minimum length.
-For the complexity requirement setting to be effective, use the **-PasswordComplexity** parameter.
+For these complexity requirement settings to be effective, also enable the group policy setting **Password must meet complexity requirements** in **Computer Configuration** > **Windows Settings** > **Security Settings** > **Account Policies** > **Password Policy**.

 > [!NOTE]
 > Windows enforces these settings when you enable BitLocker, not when it unlocks a volume.
 BitLocker allows a user to unlock a drive with any of the available protectors.​